 Through our pilot programme Mind is supporting our partner universities to meet the Mental Health at Work Commitment.
 Building on their insights and learning from the pilot, we will be developing practical guidance about implementing these standards for the wider sector.

 Below are the local Mind and university partnerships taking part in our pilot:

 It's really important to us that everything we create is accurate, unbiased, reflects real life and the experiences of university staff and students.
-Over the next two years we will have a variety of opportunities (paid and voluntary) to get involved in designing, developing and reviewing our programme content and to share your experiences.

 Please note that unfortunately we do not have the capacity to accommodate volunteers or interns.
 We also do not offer university placements or work experience.

 Our current opportunities include:

 • Sharing your story.
 This is an opportunity to share your lived experience of managing mental health as a student or staff member, to help strengthen our new training and resources.
 These will be anonymised when used in our content if you wish.